yokoyama-flogics/ibp_monitor_2/doc/installation.md

    'ssh pi@192.168.1.75' from your PC.
 Please find, by Google, where you can install an SSH client if you use Windows.
 SSH client is already installed if you use Mac OS or Linux.

-8. Connect a Behringer UCA202 to Raspberry Pi.
-If you chose a different model, please find a solution by the Internet.
-Google would help.
-TI PCM2902 chip equipped model is strongly recommended because it was tested by Beacon Monitor 1 and 2, for long time.

 10. Now, it is the time to install various tools which Beacon Monitor-2 requires.
 Follow the steps below.